sematext/docs/docs/agents/sematext-agent/ansible.md

 - ansible_host is the IP address of each host
 - ansible_port is the SSH host port
 - ansible_ssh_user is the SSH username
-- ansible_ssh_private_key_file is the private certificate file of each host
+- ansible_ssh_private_key_file is the private SSH certificate file of each host

 If your inventory file is named `hosts` then you can verify whether you can ping all your hosts with the following command: